-- 1. UberX was a "public passenger service" for which operator accreditation was required by reason of the matters set out in particulars 1-3 to paragraph 92. - 2.
-The Plaintiff refers to particular 4 to paragraph 92 in relation to the provision of a public passenger service for which operator accreditation was required by Uber B.V.

-and/or Rasier Operations, and/or from about 21 December 2015 Rasier Pacific.
+- 1. UberX was a "public passenger service" for which operator accreditation was required by reason of the matters set out in particulars 1-3 to paragraph 92. - The Plaintiff refers to particular 4 to paragraph 92 in relation to the provision of a public passenger service for which operator accreditation was required by Uber B.V. and/or Rasier Operations, and/or from about 21 December 2015 Rasier Pacific. - At all material times throughout the Queensland Claim Period, s 24 of the Queensland Transport Act provided that driver authorisation was a qualification a driver of a vehicle providing a public passenger service was required to attain

-- 3. At all material times throughout the Queensland Claim Period, s 24 of the Queensland Transport Act provided that driver authorisation was a qualification a driver of a vehicle providing a public passenger service was required to attain and maintain to operate the vehicle while providing the service. - 4.
-As to the lack of authorisation, or appropriate authorisation, of UberX Partners, the Plaintiff refers to: - the engagement by Uber Inc and Uber Australia with regulators in Australia, as alleged in paragraph 27; - (b) the Driver Compliance Requirements as applicable in Queensland, as alleged in paragraph 50; - (c) the limited numbers of individuals who met the Driver Compliance Requirements as applicable in Queensland, as alleged in paragraph 51; - (d) the viability of UberX in each of the Australian States depending upon a rapid recruitment of a large and widely dispersed network of drivers, as alleged in paragraph 52; - (e) the intention to recruit, and the recruitment of, UberX Partners who did not otherwise provide Point to Point Passenger Transport Services and who provided UberX irregularly and flexibly, as alleged in paragraph 53; - (f) the intention to recruit, and the recruitment of, UberX Partners for whom providing UberX would be commercially unattractive if they were required to meet the Compliance Requirements or engage in application or licencing processes, as alleged in paragraph 54; - (g) the lack of any requirement to provide evidence of such authorisation, as alleged in paragraph 55; - (h) the competitive advantage alleged in paragraph 56; - the intention to recruit, and the recruitment of, UberX Partners who did not, or would not, meet some or all of the Driver Compliance Requirements as applicable in Queensland, as alleged in paragraph 57; - (j) the publication of an intention to pay, and the payment of, Regulatory Fines, as alleged in paragraph 63; - (k) the Greyball program, as alleged in paragraph 67; - (I) the Jackson Affidavit and the Fine Affidavit filed in Uber B.V. v CoT;
+- and maintain to operate the vehicle while providing the service. - 4.
+As to the lack of authorisation, or appropriate authorisation, of UberX Partners, the Plaintiff refers to: - the engagement by Uber Inc and Uber Australia with regulators in Australia, as alleged in paragraph 27; - (b) the steps taken to secure regulatory change, as alleged in paragraph 27A; - (b)(c) the Driver Compliance Requirements as applicable in Queensland, as alleged in paragraph 50; - (c)(d) the limited numbers of individuals who met the Driver Compliance Requirements as applicable in Queensland, as alleged in paragraph 51; - (d)(e) the viability of UberX in each of the Australian States depending upon a rapid recruitment of a large and widely dispersed network of drivers, as alleged in paragraph 52; - (e)(f) the intention to recruit, and the recruitment of, UberX Partners who did not otherwise provide Point to Point Passenger Transport Services and who provided UberX irregularly and flexibly, as alleged in paragraph 53; - (f)(g) the intention to recruit, and the recruitment of, UberX Partners for whom providing UberX would be commercially unattractive if they were required to meet the Compliance Requirements or engage in application or licencing processes, as alleged in paragraph 54; - (g)(h) the lack of any requirement to provide evidence of such authorisation, as alleged in paragraph 55; - (h)(i) the competitive advantage alleged in paragraph 56; - (i)(j) the intention to recruit, and the recruitment of, UberX Partners who did not, or would not, meet some or all of the Driver Compliance Requirements as applicable in Queensland, as alleged in paragraph 57; - (j)(k) the publication of an intention to pay, and the payment of, Regulatory Fines, as alleged in paragraph 63; - (I) the Greyball programattempts to avoid or delay enforcement action, as alleged in paragraph 65B; - (k)(m) the Evasion Tools, as alleged in paragraphs 66 and 66; - (h)(n) the Jackson Affidavit and the Fine Affidavit filed in Uber B.V. v CoT;